 This type of patent does not prevent a competitor from making and marketing a product that is identical to our products for an indication that is outside the scope of the patented method.
-Likewise, a competitor may make and market a product similar to our products but that are not covered by the scope of our patents.
 Moreover, even if competitors do not actively promote their product for our targeted indications, physicians may prescribe these products "off-label."
 Although off-label prescriptions may infringe or contribute to the infringement of method-of-use patents, the practice is common and such infringement is difficult to prevent or prosecute.
-In addition, our patents will eventually expire, and the active pharmaceutical ingredients in our current product candidates will become commercially available in generic drug products.
-Thus, no patent protection may be available with regard to formulation or method of use.